Write a word on an index card. The word

 a lot of toilet paper.

 Participants stand behind their chair.
-Every time a player can answer 'yes' to a statement he/she may move
+Every time players can answer

 to the chair on their left.
-If they must answer 'no', they stay where they are.
+If they answer "no," they stay where they are.
 (This is fun because people

 sometimes must stand 3 or 4 in a line before some can move on.)
 Try statements like these: You have